phrugsa-limbunlom/phrugsa-limbunlom.github.io/_pages/about.md

 ---

 <p style="font-size: 15px; text-align: justify; margin: 0;">
-    I am passionate to apply my skills in QA, software development, and AI to design high-quality, efficient human-level intelligence systems.
+    I am passionate to apply my skills in QA, software development, and AI to design high-quality, efficient, and reliable intelligence systems.
 Before starting my master’s program, I worked as a backend developer building robust and scalable software through microservices and API integration.
-I also gained experience as a quality analyst conducting both manual and automated testing to maintain rigorous software quality standards.
+I also gained experience as a quality analyst conducting both manual and automated testing to maintain rigorous software quality.
 My career has included roles at global IT consulting firms, where I contributed to Agile projects and collaborated with cross-functional teams.
 With a solid foundation in both software development and quality assurance, I am now eager to deepen my expertise in AI.
 After completing my master’s degree, I plan to pursue a PhD in Cognitive AI and AI reasoning.
 </p>
 <br>